Carolyn Russell

-Carolyn Russell (born May 18, 1974 in Montreal, Quebec) is a retired Canadian professional female squash player.
+Carolyn Russell (born May 18, 1974 in Montreal, Quebec) is a Canadian retired professional squash player.
 She reached a career-high world ranking of World No. 40 in March 2007 after having joined the Women's International Squash Players Association (WISPA) in 2001.

 Russell won the Canadian Championships in 2006, was 3rd in 2007, and 4th in 2005 and 2009.

 Russell represented Canada five times at the world team championships helping Canada to four top 10 finishes.

 Personal

 Russell currently resides in Vancouver, B.C. and is a project director at the Multi Sport Centre of Excellence Foundation in Burnaby, B.C.
 She holds a M.S. in engineering from Queen's University and an MBA degree from the University of Toronto.